-He performs throughout the world each season with major orchestras under conductors including Christoph von Dohnányi Gustavo Dudamel, Peter Eötvös, Nikolaus Harnoncourt, Sir Simon Rattle and Esa-Pekka Salonen.
-He has been invited to create, direct and perform in a number of residencies, with recent projects including at Carnegie Hall, New York's Lincoln Center, Vienna's Konzerthaus, Berlin's Philharmonie, the Lucerne Festival, Mozarteum Salzburg, Cité de la Musique in Paris, the Tanglewood Festival and London's Southbank Centre.
-Aimard was the Artistic Director of the prestigious and historic Aldeburgh Festival.
-Commenting on his directorship, the Guardian wrote: "Aimard has ensured that the provincialism Britten himself dreaded has no place here…it reassures music-lovers in search of seriousness and quality.”
+He performs throughout the world each season with major orchestras under conductors including Esa-Pekka Salonen, Peter Eötvös, Sir Simon Rattle and Vladimir Jurowski.
+He has been invited to curate, direct and perform in a number of residencies, with projects at Carnegie Hall, New York's Lincoln Center, Vienna's Konzerthaus, Berlin's Philharmonie, Frankfurt’s Alte Oper, the Lucerne Festival, Mozarteum Salzburg, Cité de la Musique in Paris, the Tanglewood Festival and London's Southbank Centre.
+Aimard was the Artistic Director of the Aldeburgh Festival from 2009 to 2016, his final season was marked by a performance of Messiaen’s Catalogue d’oiseaux with the concerts programmed from dawn to midnight.

 Born in Lyon in 1957, Pierre-Laurent Aimard studied at the Paris Conservatoire with Yvonne Loriod and in London with Maria Curcio.
-Early career landmarks included winning first prize in the 1973 Messiaen Competition at the age of 16 and being appointed three years later, by Pierre Boulez, to become the Ensemble intercontemporain's first solo pianist.
+Early career landmarks included winning first prize in the 1973 Messiaen Competition at the age of 16 and being appointed, three years later, by Pierre Boulez to become the Ensemble intercontemporain's first solo pianist.

-Aimard has had close collaborations with many leading composers including Kurtag, Stockhausen, Elliott Carter, Pierre Boulez and George Benjamin and had a long association with György Ligeti, recording his complete works for piano.
-Most recently he performed the world premiere of Tristan Murail’s Piano Concerto.
-Through professorships at the Hochschule Köln and Conservatoire de Paris, as well as numerous series of concert lectures and workshops worldwide, he sheds an inspiring and very personal light on music of all periods.
+Aimard has had close collaborations with many leading composers including Kurtág, Stockhausen, Carter, Boulez and George Benjamin and had a long association with Ligeti, recording his complete works for piano.
+Most recently he performed the world premiere of piano works by Kurtág at a celebration of the composer’s 90th birthday.
+Recent seasons have included the world premieres of Harrison Birtwistle’s piano concerto Responses; Sweet disorder and the carefully careless, as well as Carter’s last piece Epigrams for piano, cello and violin, which was written for Pierre-Laurent.
+Through his professorship at the Hochschule Köln as well as numerous series of concert lectures and workshops worldwide, he sheds an inspiring and very personal light on music of all periods.